talosgl/jojos-tech-guides/docs/python-script-setup.md

 ### Goal
 Get from "I found this useful .py script" to "it's running on my computer" with minimal fuss and a sustainable setup for future tools.

+(As an added bonus, you can take what you set up & learn here and do your own Python script development in future, but this guide only covers installing and running other folks' scripts.)

+---

 ## Part 1: Steps to do One-Time per Computer
 You should only need to do the steps in this section should one time on your computer (or per use account).